pufanyi/FYPMS/README.md

 [![](imgs/fypms.png)](https://pufanyi.github.io/FYPMS/)

+**As we're approaching graduation, we'd really appreciate it if you gave this project a star if you find it helpful! 🙏**

 NTU AY2022/23 Semester 2 SC2002 Group Project - Final Year Project Management System (FYPMS).

 Final Year Project Management System (FYPMS) is a Java console application that utilizes object-oriented concepts to efficiently manage final year project settings.
 The program is designed with a focus on reusability, extensibility, and maintainability, allowing for easy upgrades and future development.
 It provides flexibility to accommodate different user types and their requirements.